only1chunts/gensc.github.io/pages/standards-intro.md

 {% include header.html %}

-# GSC Minimum Information about any Sequence (MIxS)
+# Minimum Information about any Sequence (MIxS)

 The current versions of the GSC family of minimum information standards (MIxS - Minimum Information about any (x) Sequence) are available below.
 We have provided the information in sections to enable users to understand the relationships between the various levels of complexity.
 You may wish to refer to our glossary (bottom of this page) of terminology.
 In addition, we maintain a [GitHub repository](https://github.com/GenomicsStandardsConsortium/mixs) where the next versions are being developed and discussed, please feel free to join the discussion using the github issue tracker.
-The [GitHub Wiki](https://github.com/GenomicsStandardsConsortium/mixs/wiki) in that repository also contains some more techincal speficication
+The [GitHub Wiki](https://github.com/GenomicsStandardsConsortium/mixs/wiki) in that repository also contains some more techincal specifications.

 You can find all previous versions of the checklistsin our [mixs-legacy GitHub](https://github.com/GenomicsStandardsConsortium/mixs-legacy) repository.